Bubbles (chimpanzee): Legacy

 Jackson launched Michael's Pets, a range of soft toys based on the animals he owned, in November 1986.
 "He [Jackson] was very instrumental in designing the toys", said Bob Michaelson, who was responsible for developing them.
 "He was very instrumental in how it should be programmed... he's got tremendous intuition."
 Jackson, in approving the toys, stipulated that the manufacturers donate $1 per sale to a children's charity.

 In 1988, the artist Jeff Koons made three identical porcelain sculptures, Michael Jackson and Bubbles, as part of his Banality exhibit.
 At the time, each sculpture was said to be worth $250,000.
 Koons once said: "If I could be one other living person, it would probably be Michael Jackson."
 The piece became one of Koons' best-known works.
 The figure shows Jackson and Bubbles wearing gold military-style suits.
 In 2001, one of the figures was put up for auction and was expected to fetch between $3 million and $4 million.
 The figure sold to an anonymous telephone bidder for $5.6 million, a record for a work by Koons.

 The Daily Telegraph reported in August 2009 that Bubbles was to publish a "tell-all memoir" about his time with Jackson.
 The book, Bubbles: My Secret Diary, From Swaziland to Neverland, is a spoof diary by journalist John Blake, and the book fictionally documents the "darker aspects" of Bubbles' life, including a "$2,000-a-day banana addiction, depression, romantic conquests, and [his] 'vicious rivalry' with Tarzan star Cheeta".
 The "collection of very personal and honest entries from [Bubbles'] diary" was released in October 2009.
 Blake said:

 Behind his seemingly-perfect life of glamorous friends, gold-plated tyre swings, and personal chefs, there is a dark history of medical experiments, addiction and loss.
 But Bubbles has fought against his personal and professional problems and, with his help of man-pet Michael Jackson, he has grown to become bigger than King Kong—figuratively speaking.

+History podcast "World's Greatest Monkeys" alleged that the ownership of Bubbles was also inspired by the ownership of previous chimpanzee Scatter by Elvis Presley.